pixelpicosean/slush-phaser-project/README.md

 The **"design"** folder is made for your game design docs, graphs and sketches.

 The **"media"** folder is for your original assets(ai, psd, wav...).
-You may process them with tools like TexturePacker, Audacity... to phaser friendly formats(png, ogg...) and put them into `project/assets` for use.
+You may process them with tools like TexturePacker, Audacity... to phaser friendly formats(png, ogg...) and put them into `static/assets` for use.

 When **editing source code**, make sure you update the files within the `project` directory.
 These files will then be compiled and reload for developing or compressed and added to the `dist` directory for publishing.

-The JavaScript files have been set in a modular way using [es6-module-transpiler][es6-module-transpiler].
-This means your code modules are managed in the future format.
+ECMAScript 6 features are supported with help of [Traceur][Traceur].
+This means you can write code with syntax which is going to be supported officially by Phaser 3.

 ### Analytics